 Eq.~(\ref{MutInforDensChainRule}) describes the increase of the mutual information between $\mathsf{X}$ and the decision variable $\mathsf{U}_{k}$ over one time step.
-The Wald test makes the decision based on a comparison of the cumulative log-likelihood ratio $\mathsf{S}_k$ with the thresholds.
-Hence, $\mathsf{S}_k$ uniquely determines $\mathsf{U}_k$ at the time instant $k$.
-Moreover, the decision of the Wald test at time instant $k$ (decide for one of the hypothesis or take another observation) solely depends on $\mathsf{U}_k$ and not on its whole sequence given by $\bm{\mathsf{U}}^{k}$.
-Thus, $I(\mathsf{X};\mathsf{U}_k)$ is the mutual information the test gives on $\mathsf{X}$ at time instant $k$.
-By (\ref{MutInforDensChainRule}) this information is given by the corresponding mutual information at the preceding time instant plus the incremental information given by (\ref{VectMutInforDensChainRule}).
-Hence, (\ref{MutInforDensChainRule}) shows how the behavior of the Wald test, which yields a minimum mean decision time, is reflected in the mutual information.
+As $\mathsf{U}_k$ can be considered as the output of the Wald test at time $k$, $I(\mathsf{X};\mathsf{U}_k)$ is the information the Wald test gives on $\mathsf{X}$ at time $k$ averaged over all possible realizations of the Wald test.